djnrrd/firebot_chat_overlay/README.md

 ## Setup

-Download the [release](https://github.com/djnrrd/firebot_chat_overlay/releases/tag/1.0) or clone this repository.
+Download the [release](https://github.com/djnrrd/firebot_chat_overlay/releases/tag/1.1) or clone this repository.
 Extract the files to a safe location.

 Create a web browser overlay in OBS and point it to the location of the `chat.html` file

 ### Configuring Firebot Events

 Firebot will need to be configured to send events via its websocket server to the chat overlay.
-Five events will need to be configured
+Five events will need to be configured and a firebotsetup file is included for convenience

 #### Chat Message